2 Israeli Embassy staff shot and killed outside Jewish Museum in D.C.

 "I spoke to the president of the United States multiple times tonight," Bondi said.
 "On behalf of the president, his prayers are with all of us, all of the Jewish community, all of us in Washington, D.C."

+Mr. Trump later wrote on Truth Social that, "These horrible D.C. killings, based obviously on antisemitism, must end, NOW!
+Hatred and Radicalism have no place in the USA.
+Condolences to the families of the victims.
+So sad that such things as this can happen!
+God Bless You ALL!"

 D.C.
-Mayor Muriel Bowser said that D.C.
+Mayor Muriel Bowser said D.C.
 Police and the FBI will be investigating.

 "We will not tolerate antisemitism," Bowser said, later adding that "the FBI's role of course as always when there is any possibility of a terrorist act, or acts motivated by hate or other bias, the FBI will be conducting those investigations."